 Now that you have an understanding of the tax benefits available to individual investors through the EIS/SEIS schemes, you may be wondering how you might come across qualifying investment opportunities.
 Chances are you are a busy individual and haven't got a huge amount of time to meet with founders and perform due diligence on their businesses.
 That is where EIS and SEIS Funds come into play.

 These funds are managed investment vehicles, such as that of RLC Ventures, which enable individual investors to invest in a diverse portfolio of underlying EIS and SEIS eligible startups.
-This allows investors to gain exposure to a number of companies, technologies and opportunities than if they invested directly into companies themselves.
+This allows investors to gain exposure to of companies, technologies and opportunities than if they invested directly into companies themselves.

 Make sure you have understood all the options available for Tax Mitigation - read more here.

 You can get EIS relief by investing in newly issued company shares.
 You can invest in multiple different companies through different schemes, as long as you keep within the limits for each scheme in that tax year (£1m EIS and £150k SEIS per annum).

 There are a wide variety of EIS and SEIS funds in the UK market.
 You need to do your own research to figure out which one works best for you - a good starting point may be to check out our list of EIS and SEIS funds here and see which each invest in.